 Care in acute care

 Over the past 15 years, there has been a threefold increase in the number of palliative care teams in inpatient hospital settings.
-When models of palliative care are executed in acute care they are largely consultative services in the form of a specialist palliative care team; which largely focus on discussion for goals of care, prognosis and symptom management.
+When models of palliative care are executed in acute care, they are largely consultative services in the form of a specialist palliative care team, which largely focus on discussion for goals of care, prognosis and symptom management.
 Consultative services of this nature have been shown to improve symptom control and quality of life as well as increase overall satisfaction with services.
-[2,8]
+[2,20]

 People receiving palliative care in the community may be admitted to acute care as emergency admissions following a sudden decline in health or emergence of new symptoms.
-Despite the best intentions, older adults who should be receiving palliative care, are often crisis managed in acute care.
-Where palliative care is delivered in a coordinated model, unnecessary emergency admissions and unwanted life-prolonging treatment can be avoided, [2,8,10] as can admissions to intensive care.
+Despite the best intentions, older adults who should be receiving palliative care are often crisis managed in acute care.
+Where palliative care is delivered in a coordinated model, unnecessary emergency admissions and unwanted life-prolonging treatment can be avoided.
+[2,20,25] as can admissions to intensive care.

 Preparation for hospital discharge for patients with life-limiting illness is often complex due to the unpredictable illness trajectory, shifting goals of care, and availability of resources to meet a person’s needs.
+However, discharge planning can help continuity of care when it provides relevant information and advice to the person living with a life-limiting illness, their family and carers, as well as the health professionals with ongoing responsibility for their care.
 Advance-care planning conversations (about prognosis, goals, and care preferences) and the logistics of when and how to contact palliative care specialists are important for nurses, patients, and family carers alike.
-Discussions about prognosis need to be clear and concise to help patients and family carers decide if a home-care or residential aged care is the best place after hospitalisation of an older person with a serious or life-limiting illness.
+Discussions about prognosis need to be clear and concise to help patients and family carers decide if a homecare or residential aged care is the best place after hospitalisation of an older person with a serious or life-limiting illness.
 Extensive and complete discharge planning with post-discharge support of palliative care patients is needed to maintain care continuity.

 Inpatient designated palliative care